 redo-can be appended to all above targets to break dependency tracking, like described above.

--$(VLSI_TOP)suffixes denote simulations/power analysis on a submodule in a hierarchical flow.
+-$(VLSI_TOP)suffixes denote simulations/power analysis on a submodule in a hierarchical flow (remember to override this variable).
 Note that you must provide the testbenches for these modules since the default testbench only simulates a Chipyard-based